ruitaiS/capstone-1/README.md

 <img src="/movielens/graphs/genre_counts_barplot.png" align="center" alt="Genre Counts"
 	title="Genre Counts"/>

 I was curious to see which genres were most likely to appear together on the same movie, so I created the co-occurrence heatmap matrix shown below.
-Each cell represents the number of movies which have both the X-axis genre and Y-axis genre, with darker values indicating a higher number.
+Each cell represents the number of movies which have both the X-axis genre and the Y-axis genre, with darker values indicating more.
 Cells along the diagonal (where the X and Y genres are the same) are counts for movies with just that one genre associated to it.

 <div style="display: inline-block; vertical-align: middle;">
 <p>